 Manipulation Checks

-The following pattern of results would be ideal for our manipulation checks: (a) the brooding condition should score meaningfully higher on the brooding MC than both reflection and control conditions, (b) the reflection condition should score meaningfully higher on the reflection MC than both brooding and control conditions, (c) the control group should score meaningfully higher on the ‘thinking as usual’ MC than both brooding and reflection conditions, (d) reflection and control conditions should not differ on the brooding MC, (e) brooding and control conditions should not differ on the reflection MC, (f) brooding and reflection conditions should not differ on the ‘thinking as usual’ MC, (g) within the brooding condition, brooding scores should be higher than reflection and ‘thinking as usual’ scores, (h) within the reflection condition, reflection scores should be higher than brooding and ‘thinking as usual’ scores, and (i) within the control condition, ‘thinking as usual’ scores should be higher than brooding and reflection scores.
+The following pattern of results would be ideal for our manipulation checks (see also Figure 2): (a) the brooding condition should score meaningfully higher on the brooding MC than both reflection and control conditions, (b) the reflection condition should score meaningfully higher on the reflection MC than both brooding and control conditions, (c) the control group should score meaningfully higher on the ‘thinking as usual’ MC than both brooding and reflection conditions, (d) reflection and control conditions should not differ on the brooding MC, (e) brooding and control conditions should not differ on the reflection MC, (f) brooding and reflection conditions should not differ on the ‘thinking as usual’ MC, (g) within the brooding condition, brooding scores should be higher than reflection and ‘thinking as usual’ scores, (h) within the reflection condition, reflection scores should be higher than brooding and ‘thinking as usual’ scores, and (i) within the control condition, ‘thinking as usual’ scores should be higher than brooding and reflection scores.

 However, testing each of these hypotheses (which would, ideally, all be supported at the same time) at the usual alpha level would result in a very conservative test of the overall pattern.
 Further, not all aspects of this pattern are equally important for the analyses we intend to conduct.
 For this reason, we do not make the entire pattern of results a condition for accepting (or rejecting) our manipulation as effective.
 Instead, we focus on the most relevant criteria (see also the stopping rules specified in the sampling plan).
-That is, we will consider the brooding manipulation effective if (1) the brooding condition scores meaningfully higher (at least d = 0.30) on the brooding MC than the control group AND (2) the control group scores meaningfully higher on the ‘thinking as usual’ MC than the brooding condition.
+That is, we will consider the brooding manipulation effective if (1) the brooding condition scores meaningfully higher on the brooding MC than the control group, that is, the lower limit of the 90% CI falls above d = 0.30, AND (2) the control group scores meaningfully higher on the ‘thinking as usual’ MC than the brooding condition, that is, the lower limit of the 90% CI falls above d = 0.30 (see also MC 1 and MC 2 in Figure 2).
 We will nonetheless evaluate the full pattern and discuss how deviations from the optimum might limit the interpretation of the findings.

+Should this manipulation check fail, we will nonetheless explore the data and report results for the main hypothesis test.
+However, we will not draw any confirmatory conclusions about our hypothesis, since it will not be possible to conclude whether it was actually brooding that increased (or failed to increase) conspiracy beliefs (see also Fiedler et al., 2021).

+Figure 2

+Ideal Pattern of Manipulation Check Results

+Note.
+On the y-axis, mean scores on the brooding, reflection and ‘thinking as usual’ manipulation checks are depicted.
+MC1 and MC2 are the key tests on which the testability of our main hypothesis depends.

 Main Hypothesis Test